pesout/Dwarferizer/README.md

 - `|x|` - the length of `x`

 ### Table.js - from Base64 to an Oct number and back
 All values from Base64 fits into a table of 8 columns and 8 rows.
-The table is here only for an imagination, actually it works converting input chars to it's ASCII codes.
+The table is here only for an imagination, actually it works converting input chars to it's ASCII codes - this method is used: `str.charCodeAt()`.

 **The Dwarferizer hasn't ready to use yet.
 But don't worry, we are coding as fast as possible.**